mpesowski/lookit-stimuli-storage/README.md

-# lookit-stimuli-template
+# lookit-stimuli-storage

-A repository for the study: Choice and Imitation.
-PIs: Lindsey Powell & Adena Schachner (University of California, San Diego).
+A repository of stimuli for the study: Choice and Imitation.

 ## Getting started